Haskeeb265/obsidian-vault/1 - Rough Notes/Careers in Cybersecurity.md

 Incident Responders are crucial assets of a company.
 They're responsible dealing with cyber attacks in real-time and after the incident has happened.
 Their duty includes mitigating damages and putting systems back on track after a cyber attack occurs.

 ## Digital Forensics Examiner
 Digital forensics investigate cyber attacks, collect digital evidence, and track down perpetrators.
 The responsibility of a digital forensics examiner is similar to a real life detective with the only difference being that instead of investigating real life crime scenes, digital forensics examiners investigate digital crime scenes.

+## Malware Analyst
+A Malware Analyst is responsible for analyzing suspicious software they prove as a threat to an organization.
+Also known as reverse engineering, Malware analyses includes finding out the working of a malware and how it's working mechanisms with the goal of implementing counter measures that saves systems Or/And networks against similar suspicious software.
+To be a Malware Analyst you must have a strong programming background especially in low-level programming such as C and assembly language.

+## Penetration Testing:
+Penetration testing or PenTesting includes an individual testing and breaking into systems and networks of an organization with a goal of finding any vulnerabilities.
+Through systemized hacking, Pentesters attempt to break into the network and systems of an organization to report any vulnerable infrastructure which then can be rectified by the organization.

 #### References
 [[Careers in Cybersecurity (TryHackMe)]]